pkp/healthSciences/README.md

 This theme is released under the GPL license.

 ## Changelog
+**healthSciences v1.0.4**  (2018-03-05)
+* Add: New localizations (fr_CA); special thanks to contributors!
+* Add: Compliance with Smarty 3
+* Add: Update for the default HTML galley styling
+* Add: Update for the registration form to be compliant with OJS 3.1.2
+* Add: Support for the catalog category page
+* Add: Dependencies update: Bootstrap to v.
+4.3.1 and Popper JS to 1.14.7
+* Fix: Changed alignment for the issue TOC and issue description
+* Fix: Security issues

 **healthSciences v1.0.3**  (2018-12-31)
 * Add: New localizations (es_ES, cs_CZ, nb_NO, ar_IQ, uk_UA, pt_BR) and updates; special thanks to contributors!
 * Add: Alternative text for the journal thumbnail (#109)